plinck/GATechClasswork/07-firebase 2018-12-22/01-Activities/04-signin-localstorage/README.md

 * Using the solution provided to you in `2-student-do-signin-no-persistence-solution.html`, re-configure the application so that it utilizes localStorage.

 * If your code worked it should save/display the last inputted user even if the tab is closed or if the page is closed and reopened.

+### PAUL NOTE / TODO
+* does not work in safari - I get a CORS type security issue when trying to use local storage